surifirstpin/biplus_documentation/docs/README.md

 It is integrated into current software very easily and allows you to re-brand there dashboards reports as desired.

-## Access to All
-Incorporate powerful self-service BI , Without any manual data by making everyone a powerful analyst.

 # Key Features

 ## Simple